Chart Color Schemes

 Wallsend has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 23 projects likely affecting the region.
+AreaSearch has identified 23 projects that could affect the region.
 Notable initiatives include Western Corridor Road Upgrades along Longworth Avenue and Minmi Road, 6-10 Council Street Apartments, Duncan Close Residential Development, and Infinite Early Learning Elermore Vale.
-The following list details projects most relevant to the area.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.